Update July 2019 by Sam Fraleigh and Doug Smith

-The second phase begins after you press print.
-This is the phase in which UF’s program engages and ALEPH pretty much leaves off.
-We do have some control over this part of the printing process.
+The second step in the process begins after you press print.
+At this point the UF created program called Spine Label Printer opens and ALEPH pretty much leaves off.
+We do have some limited control over the Spine Label Printer program.

 Instructions for printing call number labels: